 How to Speak to Your Cat

-Cats cannot understand the words we use to communicate the things we want them to know.
+Cats have great hearing, so they can find prey easily.
+They are also great hunters.
+But cats do not understand our language any more than we understand theirs.
+Cats cannot understand the words we use to communicate what we want them to know.
 They don't even know what the word "no" means, even though they seem to respond to it.
-The truth is that they are not responding to the words, they are responding to your tone of your voice and your body language.
+The truth is that they are not responding to the words, they are responding to the tone of your voice and your body language.

-Cats hear the anger, joy, sweetness, dislike, or whatever else you show when you are speaking to them.
+Cats hear the anger, joy, sweetness, dislike, or whatever else you show when speaking to them.
 They see how you move and they see what you have in your hands.
 They can smell anger and fear and they can also smell food if you have it in your hands.
 When you speak, a cat watches and listens for clues about what you might be saying.
-They do not, however, understand what you are saying.
+And they are usually pretty accurate in their assessment.

 How to Show Cats What You Mean